-The Humanities Research Center (HRC) in the School of Humanities is an internationally recognized hub for fostering innovative intellectual inquiry in the humanities and the arts at Rice University.
+The Humanities Research Center (HRC) at Rice University is an internationally recognized hub for fostering innovative intellectual inquiry in the humanities and the arts.